peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note15>(15)</sup> M&uuml;ller, S. "CPU Time Jitter Based Non-Physical True Random Number Generator".</small>

-<small><sup id=Note16>(16)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of .NET's `System.Random` instances each time a random number is needed, rather than only once in the application.
+<small><sup id=Note16>(16)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of .NET's `System.Random` each time a random number is needed, rather than only once in the application.
 See also the section "How to Initialize RNGs".</small>

 <small><sup id=Note17>(17)</sup> Cliff, Y., Boyd, C., Gonzalez Nieto, J.  "How to Extract and Expand Randomness: A Summary and Explanation of Existing Results", 2009.</small>